 - An Australian Inventor or inventing team that inspired you, and why.
 Please refer to the series, ‘Aussie Inventions That Changed The World.’.

 Watch ‘Aussie Inventions That Changed The World’ for inspiration

 Led by a team of four expert hosts, this entertaining series uncovers how each invention worked, why it was extraordinary in its time and the conditions that lead to its ultimate successes, with a few instructive failures along the way.
 Comedian, actor and, well, brainiac Matt Parkinson heads up a team of expert co-hosts; science journalist Anja Taylor, inventor Sally Dominguez and historian David Hunt.
-They investigate four different inventions within each episode, linked by a common theme.

 an Aussie backyard icon – the rotary clothes hoist – only to have it made famous by someone else.
 Myra Taylor improved women’s lives with her Boneless Corset leaving a legacy of freedom we still enjoy today.
 Mervyn Richardson forever changed the suburban landscape with his Victa Lawnmower, while Dr Steve Cummings and Bruce Thompson achieved huge water savings around the world with the Dual Flush Toilet.